MicrosoftDocs/Advertising-docs/BingAds/guides/walkthrough-web-application-java.md

 ## <a name="deploy"></a>Deploying a Web Application
 If you are using Microsoft Azure to deploy your web application, the following are required.

--   A distribution of a Java-based web server or application server, such as Apache Tomcat, GlassFish, JBoss Application Server, Jetty, or IBM?
-WebSphere?
-Application Server Liberty Core.
+-   A distribution of a Java-based web server or application server, such as Apache Tomcat, GlassFish, JBoss Application Server, Jetty, or IBM® WebSphere® Application Server Liberty Core.

 -   An Azure subscription, which can be acquired from [http://azure.microsoft.com/pricing/purchase-options/](http://azure.microsoft.com/pricing/purchase-options/).